General Guide

 Jump to section

-Pricing and public feature claims last checked July 3, 2026.
+Pricing and public feature details last checked August 13, 2026.

-Sources checked for this update: Zush and FilesDesk, including public pricing, platform, provider, monitoring, and format-support claims.
+Sources checked for this update: Zush, FilesDesk, FilesDesk pricing, and FilesDesk docs, including public pricing, platform, provider, Watch Folders, and format-support details.

 TL;DR comparison